flow-typed/flow-typed/README.md

 'rxjs_v5.0.x.js' installed at /path/to/my/project/flow-typed/npm/rxjs_v5.0.xjs
 ```

-**We recommend checking installed libdefs in to your project's version control.**

-Libdefs in flow-typed are tagged at both Flow and library version when they are
-installed, but libdefs themselves can improve over time.
-For example, they may
-have a bug or there may be an improvement to their accuracy or completeness.

-When a libdef is improved or updated in flow-*typed*, there's some chance that
-the change could introduce new Flow errors into your project.
-As good as it is
-to find new issues, **we also want to make sure that Flow errors in your project
-are consistent and predictable over time**.

-So if/when you wish to upgrade a libdef that you've already checked in to your
-project's version control, you can do so explicitly with the
-`flow-typed install --overwrite` command.

 ## Huh?

 When you start a project with Flow, **you likely want to use some third-party